Answering your questions from the start.

 Parent and family members of new students can support their student’s transition to college life at UB by being informed.

-We strongly encourage students to sign up a parent or family member on Step 1: Complete the Orientation Data Form for Parent and Family Orientation Resources, including on-demand information, helpful communications before the start of the semester, and an invitation to attend our Live Q&A Session (webinar) offered in January.
+We strongly encourage students to sign up a supporter on Step 1: Complete the Advisement and Orientation Form for Parent and Family Orientation resources, including on-demand information and helpful communications before the start of the semester.

-If you have an exceptional circumstance and are still unable to attend a required event, UB staff members will follow up with you during the semester to provide information on how to make up what you missed.
+If you have an exceptional circumstance and are still unable to attend, UB staff members will follow up with you during the start of the semester to provide information on how to make up some of the events missed.
 In the meantime, we will continue sending you preparation and reminder emails in anticipation of your attendance.

-If your student is living on campus this spring, help them get settled in their new space during new student move-in (Saturday, January 28).
+If your student is living on campus, help them get settled in their new space on the day they select for move in (between January 17 and January 19).

-Welcome Day (Sunday, January 29) is designed just for new students to get acclimated to campus and continue making connections with other students.
-Family members can support their student by reviewing the schedule, any required events, and helping their student make a plan to attend.
+Winter Welcome on Tuesday, January 20 is just for new students to get acclimated to campus and make connections with other students.
+Family members can support their student by reviewing the schedule and helping their student make a plan to attend.

 Phone: Call us at 716-645-6125 to discuss any questions.